MikelDB/mikeldiez-blog/blog/src/pages/index.md

     image: /img/products-grid1.jpg
 projects:
   - title: Image Processor
+    description:
-    description: Once finished this intends to be a graphical playground of computer vision algorithms, like some sort of OpenCV frontend interface where one can process an image using different functions to download it afterwards.
+      Once finished this intends to be a graphical playground of computer vision algorithms, like some sort of OpenCV frontend interface where one can process an image using different functions to download it afterwards.
     url: https://github.com/MikelDB/image-processor
-    Tags:
+    tags:
       - name: Python
       - name: OpenCV
       - name: TypeScript